-Rob Haberbusch is in his second season as the head men's ice hockey coach at Hamilton College.
-Haberbusch directed Hamilton to eight wins and a spot in the NESCAC championship quarterfinals last season.
-His players received one all-conference and two NESCAC winter all-academic team honors in 2011-12, and the Continentals captured the 2011 Skidmore College Invitational team title.
-He is the sixth head coach in program history.
+Rob Haberbusch is in his fourth season as the sixth head men's hockey coach at Hamilton College in the program's 96-year history.
+Haberbusch has directed his team to a spot in the NESCAC championship quarterfinals twice.
+His players have received three all-conference and 12 NESCAC winter all-academic team honors.
+Marko Brelih '16 was selected to the 2012-13 USCHO Division III All-Rookie Team.
+Haberbusch guided the Continentals to the 2011 Skidmore College Invitational team title.

 Haberbusch played a major role in the recruitment of one NHL free agent signee, one All-American, one AHA player of the year, one AHA goalie of the year, one AHA defenseman of the year, 14 all-conference selections and three all-rookie team members at Army.
 The 2007, 2010 and 2011 AHA Scholar-Athletes of the Year were all recruited by Haberbusch.

-Haberbusch was an assistant coach at Iona College for one season prior to going to Army.
+Haberbusch was an assistant coach at Iona College for one season prior to his career at Army.
 He served as an assistant at the University of Findlay from 1997 to 2002.
-Haberbusch played college hockey at Fairfield University from 1989 to 1993, and was a four-year letter winner at center and left wing.
+Haberbusch played college hockey at Fairfield University from 1989 to 1993 and was a four-year letter winner at center and left wing.

-Haberbusch, who grew up in Montclair, N.J., graduated with a degree in political science.
-He earned his master's in education from Findlay in 1999.
+Haberbusch grew up in Montclair, N.J., and graduated with a degree in political science.
+He earned his master's degree in education from Findlay.
 Haberbusch and his wife Molly have a daughter, Shelby.

-Chiellino graduated with a degree in sociology and a minor in criminal justice.
-He earned his master's in counselor education from Canisius College.
-Chiellino is from New Hartford.
+Mobley graduated from St. Lawrence with a degree in history with a minor in sports studies.
+He went on to get his master's degree in sports administration at Canisius College.
+Mobley is from Glendale, Arizona.